It’s the

 from Windows 7 or 8, however, if you decide in the first month you don’t like

 it, you can revert back easily.
-You’re

 able to download and install it yourself, which will usually take 3-4 hours, or